Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Preliminaries

-As regards the notion of Regular Lagrangian Flow, introduced by L.\ Ambrosio and the last-named author in \cite{Ambrosio-Trevisan14} as the generalization to $\RCD$ spaces of the analogous concept existing on $\R^d$ as proposed by Ambrosio in \cite{Ambrosio04}, the definition is the following:
+With regard to the notion of Regular Lagrangian Flow, introduced by L.\ Ambrosio and the last-named author in \cite{Ambrosio-Trevisan14} as the generalization to $\RCD$ spaces of the analogous concept existing on $\R^d$ as proposed by Ambrosio in \cite{Ambrosio04}, the definition is the following:

-\begin{Definition}[Regular Lagrangian Flow] Given $(v_t)\in L^1([0,1],L^2(T\X))$, the function $F:[0,1]\times \X\to \X$ is a Regular Lagrangian Flow for $(v_t)$ provided: \begin{itemize} \item[i)] $[0,1]\ni t \mapsto F_t(x)$ is continuous for every $x\in \X$ \item[ii)] for every $f\in\testi \X$ and $\mm$-a.e.\ $x$ the map $t\mapsto f(F_t(x))$ belongs to $W^{1,1}([0,1])$ and
+\begin{Definition}[Regular Lagrangian Flow] Given $(v_t)\in L^1([0,1],L^2(T\X))$, the function $F:[0,1]\times \X\to \X$ is a Regular Lagrangian Flow for $(v_t)$ provided: \begin{itemize} \item[(i)] $[0,1]\ni t \mapsto F_t(x)$ is continuous for every $x\in \X$; \item[(ii)] for every $f\in\testi \X$ and $\mm$-a.e.\ $x$ the map $t\mapsto f(F_t(x))$ belongs to $W^{1,1}([0,1])$ and

-\item[iii)] it holds
+\item[(iii)] it holds

 for some constant $C>0$ called compression constant. \end{itemize} \end{Definition}